-Canadian Minister of Foreign Affairs, Chrystia Freeland says that taking it slow with NAFTA is a good thing because it allows time to consult with Canadians.
-And so we’d like to oblige the offer.
-Tune in as we speak with Sujata Dey, Trade Campaigner with the Council of Canadians on issues ranging from labour standards to the protection of public goods and the right to water – as well as the question, ‘can Canada make it alone?’
+Canadian Minister of Foreign Affairs, Chrystia Freeland says that taking it slow with NAFTA is a good thing because it allows time to consult with Canadians, and so we’d like to oblige the offer.
+Tune in as we speak with Trade Campaigner with the Council of Canadians, Sujata Dey, on issues ranging from labor standards to the protection of public goods and the right to water – as well as the question, ‘can Canada make it alone?’

 It’s life, music, talk – all grown up – you’re listening to the Nancy Duffy Show –let’s get started!

 Sujata Dey is the lead trade Campaigner at the Council of Canadians, Canada’s leading social organization with over 100,000 members known for its work on trade agreements.
 Its chair, Maude Barlow, is a renowned anti-globalization activist.
 Ms. Barlow was pivotal in fighting Canada’s first free trade agreement with the U.S, the ballot box issue of the 1988 election.

 Ms. Dey coordinated the Food Safety, Agriculture and Regulatory Cooperation in the Canada-EU Comprehensive Economic and Trade Agreement report by the Council of Canadians and other groups.
 Dey has been active in lobbying against CETA, the EU-Canada deal, and the TPP, the Pacific deal, at the European Parliament, the Canadian Parliament, and in national parliaments all over Europe.

 icon-bullhorn Have an opinion on what was discussed?